About

 for over 25 years.

-Here is a link for my yoga classes for Fall 2024.
+Here’s a link for my yoga classes for Winter 2025.

-Over the past four years, I’ve been blogging more about my yoga related experiences, trainings, classes and life’s journey.
+Over the past few years, I’ve been blogging more about my yoga related experiences, trainings, classes and life’s journey.
 I’m navigating our current, ever changing world, too.
 I deeply appreciate each day and the subtle but astounding cumulative benefits of balancing practices such as meditation, yoga and breathing exercise.
-I also offer sound & vibrational healing, mantra music and community chanting.
+I also offering sound & vibrational healing practices using mantra meditation, music and community chanting, if you’re interested.
 I’m here to share these practices with you.

-Read my article about the importance of yoga and meditation in healing our subtle energy body and the effects of trauma on brain health and the body.
+Read my article about the importance of yoga and meditation in healing our subtle energy body from the effects of trauma on brain health and the body.

 My Own Yoga Story